amgdHussein/dripFix/README.md

 ## Description

 DropFix is your solution to unexpected car troubles.
 Whether you're facing a dead battery, overheating engine, or any other car issue, DropFix connects you with skilled service providers who come to your location and fix your car on the spot.
-Need a tow?
-No worries.
 DropFix also offers on-demand towing services to transport your car to the nearest mechanical shop.
 With a seamless app experience, instant service requests, and reliable professionals, DropFix ensures you're back on the road in no time.
 Drive with confidence, knowing that help is just a tap away.

 ## Installation